-(13) The fuel strainers and fuel lines are free of water and sediment by draining all fuel strainers once a day.
+(13) The fuel strainer and fuel lines are free of water and sediment by draining fuel strainer once a day.

-(14) The fuel tanks and carburetor bowls are free of water and sediment by draining sumps once a week.
+(14) The fuel tanks and carburetor bowls are free of water and sediment by draining once a week.

-(15) There are no obvious fuel or oil leaks.
+- (15) There are no obvious fuel or oil leaks.

-(16) The engine oil is at proper level.
+- (16) The engine oil is at proper level.

-(17) The brakes are working properly.
+- (17) The brakes are working properly.

-(18) The radio equipment is in order.
+- (18) The radio equipment is in order.

-(19) There is adequate carburetor heat.

-(20) The weather is satisfactory for the type of flying you expect to do.
+(19) The weather is satisfactory for the type of flying you expect to do.

-(21) All required papers are in order and in the airplane.
+(20) All required papers are in order and in the airplane.

-(22) Upon entering the plane, ascertain that all controls operate normally, that the landing gear and other controls are in proper positions and that the door is locked.
+(21) Upon entering the plane, ascertain that all controls operate normally, that the landing gear and other controls are in proper positions and that the door is locked.